azaghal/Factorio-PavementDriveAssistContinued/readme.md

 ---

 ### Changelog
+  2.1.0 (2017-05-12)

+- Updated to work with Factorio version 0.15.10
+- Changed default key binding: [K]->[I] and [L]/[CTRL+L]->[O]/[CTRL+O]
+- Now fully compatible with Zaflis' "Vehicle Snap"
+- Almost all important settings are now using the new setting mechanics
+- New Feature: independent, personal settings
+- New Feature: Alternative toggle mode for cruise control
+- Fixed: Applying/enabling a cruise control speed limit lower than the current vehicle speed will now lead to smooth deceleration instead of instant speed reduction.

   2.0.3 (2017-02-17)

 - New feature: Set or change your cruise control speed limit by pressing [CTRL + L]